lev-mxx/flat-practice/README.md

 define var1 as "a"*"b"?
 define var2 as var1 | "c"

-get edges from graph g
+get edges from g
 get count of edges
-    where (f, t, l) satisfy (f is start or t is final) and l is "label" from graph g & var
+    which satisfy (begin is start or end is final) and label is "label" from application of var2 to g
         with initials as [1, 2, 3] and finals as [6..90]
 ```